Soluling home Document home

 Windows Forms Localization and Internationalization

 Windows Forms (Wikipedia) is the classic framework to build GUI applications in .NET.
 The more recent framework is WPF.
 Windows Forms uses primary .resx files to store resource data.
-Soluling localization tool and service support all Windows Forms application from .NET Framework 1.0 to the newest version of .NET, including .NET Core 3, .NET 5, .NET 6, .NET 7, and later.
+Soluling localization tool and service support all Windows Forms application from .NET Framework 1.0 to the newest version of .NET, including .NET Core 3, .NET 5, .NET 6, .NET 7, .NET 8, .NET 9, and later.

 The following chapters describe Windows Forms localization step by step.